MicrosoftDocs/powerquery-docs/powerquery-docs/applied-steps.md

 ### Edit settings

 The **Edit settings** option lets you change specific settings for each individual step in the **Applied settings** list.
 Not all steps have settings that can be changed.
-If no settings are available, this option will be grayed out.
-For the steps that do, selecting the **Edit settings** option brings up the settings page for that particular step.
-For example, if the step is for an OData source, the **OData** source page is displayed where you can enter the OData source URL.
+If no settings are available, this option is grayed out in the step menu.
+For the steps that do have settings that can be changed, selecting the **Edit settings** option brings up the settings page for that particular step.
+For example, if the step is for an OData source, the **OData** source page is displayed, where you can enter the OData source URL.
 As another example, if the step is for a fuzzy cluster column, the **Cluster values** page is displayed, where you can change the column to create the fuzzy clusters from.

 :::image type="content" source="media/applied-steps/applied-steps-edit-settings.png" alt-text="Screenshot of the step menu with the edit settings option emphasized.":::